GM recalls 2018 Chevy Malibu with turbo engine

 General Motors is recalling certain 2018 Chevy Malibu mid-size sedans equipped with 1.5-liter turbo-4 engines.
 A software error can prevent the engine from starting and, in rare cases, the car can stall while running and increase the risk of a crash.

-The software error in the engine control module (ECM) disables the fuel injectors, which is a problem for 177,276 Chevy Malibu from model year 2018.
+The software error in the engine control module (ECM) disables the fuel injectors, which is a problem for 177,276 2018 Chevy Malibu sedans.
 In most cases, the engine won't start.
 The check engine light may illuminate.

-Dealers will reprogram the ECM software at no cost to the owner.
-However, the updated software is not yet available and dealers cannot repair the vehicles until GM provides the fix.
-So stay tuned.
+Dealers will reprogram the ECM software for free.
+However, the updated software is not yet available and dealers cannot repair the vehicles until GM provides the fix, so stay tuned.

-To see if your car is affected, check the Vehicle Identification Number (VIN) for field actions in GM Owner Center at my.gm.com/recalls or call 1-800-630-2438 or via NHTSA's website at vinrcl.safercar.gov/vin/.
+To see if your car is affected, check the Vehicle Identification Number for field actions in GM Owner Center or call 1-800-630-2438 or via NHTSA's website.

 Email This Page